security-assignments/security-assignments.github.io/_labs/lab_social_engineering.md

     {% include lab-image.html image='word-macro-exploit-enable-content.png' %}

     In the Kali VM, you should now see that a Meterpreter session has been opened to the host workstation.
+Press the `enter`/`return` key to return to msfconsole.

     If it doesn’t work, make sure that macros are enabled in your Word doc (Developer tab > Macro Security > Enable all macros).

+7. From msfconsole, type `sessions -l` and verify that you have an active connection with the Windows VM IP address (`192.168.56.100`).
+Type `sessions -i 1` to interact with the session, where `1` is the ID of the session.
+You should now have an active meterpreter session on the Windows VM.

     **Optional:** Use the sendEmail command on Kali to send a spoofed email with the malicious Word file as an attachment.
 To see how the sendEmail command works, type `man sendEmail.`

 ## Deliverable

-Take a screenshot showing the output of running the following commands from your meterpreter session:
+In your meterpreter session on the Windows VM, take a screenshot showing the output of running the following commands:

     ps -S <first few letters of your gibberish.txt>
     getpid